sittiksimano/comma-separator-and-file-data-search/README.md

 # Usage
 ./ssc.sh file1.txt file2.txt
 # Description
-File1 includes comma-separated words.
+File1 contains raw data (Dhaka,1211).
-And File 2 includes data that this code will examine to see whether it is present in File 1.
+And File 2 contains data that this code will examine to see whether it is present in File 1 or not.